 The ranch makes their own organic soaps, detergents and cleaning products and even furniture!
 The ranch serves food direct from their farm (as much as possible) and is also a working learning centre for those who come to learn and volunteer about permaculture and sustainable living.

 Just 15 minutes away from the international airport at San Jose, a garden retreat awaits.
-Many tourists come to stay at touristy areas on the Pacific coast but we highly recommend you to come to the Central Valley when visiting the country, the views are magnificent, the locals are all about the “Pura Vida” and you can really experience the “real” culture.
+Many travellers to Costa Rica opt to stay at touristy areas on the Pacific coast but we highly recommend you to come to the Central Valley when visiting the country, the views are magnificent, the locals are all about the “Pura Vida” and you can really experience the “real” culture.

 One of our favourite places to stay is the Tacacori EcoLodge, Alajuela.
 This eco-friendly lodge is the epitome of sustainable with its 4 private villas that are made of natural materials such as bamboo, rattan, cotton.
 Hot water is provided by solar energy and natural light is used throughout along with energy saving lamps and LEDs.
 Tacacori’s owners, who are French, are committed to impacting the environment as little as possible which they have proven since the beginning.
 No trees were cut down to integrate the villas and they were designed specifically for maximum natural lighting.
 Biodegradable soaps and organic shower gels are among their offerings here.